dripsin/PokemonGo-Map/docs/basic-install/index.rst

   v4.7.0
   $ npm --version
   3.8.9

+  Note: Even though you update node.
+Npm might not update or updates more frequently.
+To update npm on OSX you will have to type "sudo npm install npm -g" into termial.

 Once node/npm is installed, you can install the node dependencies and build the front-end assets: